 Our target is to have 50% of our energy consumption from renewable sources by 2030.

-We are aiming to source 50% of our energy from renewable sources by 2030.
+We’re aiming to source 50% of our energy from renewable sources by 2030.

 Figure 1 shows the percentage of energy generated by renewable sources as a proportion of our total energy consumption across our UK and Ireland operations.
+Both the UK and Ireland saw a small dip in the proportion of energy generated from renewable sources in FY25.
+In the UK, the figure remained above the 2020 baseline.
+However, in Ireland, the figure has sat below the 2020 baseline since FY21.

 Figure 2 shows the percentage of energy generated from renewable sources for our UK operations and monitors progress against our 2030 targets.
+At present, 25% of the energy we use is generated from renewable sources.

 UK